Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: The ODE systems for cohomogeneity-one Laplacian solitons

 \subsection{A first-order reformulation of the \texorpdfsunitary{3}-invariant Laplacian soliton system}

-The goal of this section is to reformulate the mixed-order ODE system~\eqref{eq:ODEs:SU3} for \sunitary{3}-invariant Laplacian solitons on $M^0$ as a nonsingular real analytic first-order system in an alternative system of variables.
-We achieve this by exploiting the conservation law~\eqref{eq:ODEs:SU3:tausum} of this system, the equation~\eqref{eq:LS:1} satisfied by the $1$ component of a soliton and the type $14$ constraint on the torsion $\tau$~\eqref{eq:2form:14}.
-This first-order reformulation of the soliton ODE system will make it clear that for any $\lambda\neq 0$ there is a $4$-parameter family of local real analytic \sunitary{3}-invariant Laplacian solitons and that there is a $3$-parameter family of local \sunitary{3}-invariant steady Laplacian solitons.
-This reformulation will also enable us to apply a known technique for proving the existence of solutions that extend smoothly over the singular orbit $\CP^2$: see Section~\ref{s:smooth:closure:solns}. \begin{prop} Let $f=(f_1, f_2, f_3): I \to \R^3$ be a triple of positive functions and let $\tau_1, \tau_2, \tau_3:I \to \R$ be functions defined on the connected interval $I$ satisfying the first-order ODE system
+In this section we reformulate the mixed-order ODE system~\eqref{eq:ODEs:SU3} for \sunitary{3}-invariant Laplacian solitons on $M^0$ as a nonsingular real analytic first-order system in an alternative system of variables.
+The proof is given in the next subsection, and exploits the conservation law~\eqref{eq:ODEs:SU3:tausum}, the equation~\eqref{eq:LS:1} satisfied by the $1$ component of a soliton and the type $14$ constraint on the torsion $\tau$~\eqref{eq:2form:14}.

+Some simple consequences of the reformulation are that for each fixed $\lambda$ there is a $4$-parameter family of local real analytic \sunitary{3}-invariant Laplacian solitons (up to time translation), and constraints on how a solution with finite lifetime must degenerate.
+The reformulation will also enable us to apply a known technique for proving the existence of solutions that extend smoothly over the singular orbit $\CP^2$: see Section~\ref{s:smooth:closure:solns}.